1

 Partnerships

-Collaboration is key to achieving our mission and improving healthcare outcomes for those with complex health conditions.
+Partnerships are key to achieving our mission and improving healthcare outcomes for those with complex health conditions.
 By uniting with organizations that align with our mission, we can leverage diverse expertise and resources to address health challenges more effectively.
-These strategic collaborations are imperative for driving innovation, expanding access to care, and delivering comprehensive solutions that lead to better health outcomes for the communities we serve.
+These relationships are imperative for driving innovation, expanding access to care, and delivering comprehensive solutions that lead to better health outcomes for the communities we serve.

 • The All Copays Count Coalition unites dozens of healthcare advocacy organizations that represent individuals with chronic conditions.
 Such conditions require ongoing medical attention and medications that are costly.
 Collectively, members including Accessia Health advocate for policies requiring all copayments, regardless of source, to count toward patients’ insurance deductibles and out-of-pocket limits.